kuopinghsu/srv32/README.md

 This is a simple RISC-V 3-stage pipeline processor.
 I wrote this code to understand the RV32I instruction set, just for fun.
+The performance is 1.821 DMIPS/MHz and 2.681 Coremark/MHz.
 This is not a RISC-V core available for production

 > Notes: RV32M support has been added.